HISPlayer/UnityVideoUpload/introduction.md

 HISPlayer Video Upload feature is available from HISPlayer SDK **v.4.0.0** and above.

+We can help you with the full end-to-end delivery and playback.

 ## Requirements

 * HISPlayer SDK v.4.0.0 and above